Sandkings (short story collection)

-Sandkings is a collection of science fiction short stories by George R. R. Martin, published by Timescape Books in December 1981.
+Sandkings is the third collection of science fiction short stories by American writer George R. R. Martin, published by Timescape Books in December 1981.
+It contains seven short stories.
 The collection won the Locus Award for best single author collection.
 The multiple-award-winning title story concerns a race of insectoid, militaristic alien "pets" who worship their master until he badly mistreats them.